 When it comes to travelling in Japan, there's no doubt that two of the most popular destinations for foreign tourists are Tokyo and Osaka.
 Both cities offer a unique cultural experience, but there are some notable differences between the two.
 In this blog post, we'll explore some of the key differences and similarities between Tokyo and Osaka.

 Before we get started, this is a quick reminder that if you plan to travel extensively in Japan on the shinkansen, we highly recommend buying Japan Rail Pass.
 The Japan Rail pass (also called the JR Pass) can be used on shinkansen and JR lines throughout Japan, and is available as a 7 day, 14 day or 21 day pass.
-Click here to buy your JR Pass online.
+Regional rail passes are now also available, so be sure to do your research before buying a pass!
+Click here to read more, and buy your JR Pass online.

 Location and size of Tokyo and Osaka